 We’ve reached the final scene, where Olaf finally “gets to do what frozen things get to do in summer.”

 Here are a few frequently asked questions about the Frozen ride at Epcot.

 - Is there a height requirement for Frozen Ever After?
 No, there is no height requirement to enjoy this attraction.

-- Is there a ride drop?
+- Is there a ride drop on Frozen Ever After?
 You can expect a small backward drop in the boat during the Elsa scene.
-It is very gradual, and you might be a bit taken by surprise more than anything.
-You will likely end up enjoying the surroundings from a bit of a different vantage point.
+It is gradual, and you might be more surprised than anything.
+You will likely enjoy the surroundings from a different vantage point.
 Additionally, when you straighten back up, there is a forward-facing drop toward the end.
 If you’ve ever ridden Pirates of the Caribbean, the drop it’s similar.
 While the drops are not significant, you might encounter a small splash.

 - Is there a PhotoPass opportunity?
-Yes, there is an on-ride photo capture at the end of the ride on the forward-facing drop, remember to look up and smile for the camera.
+Yes, there is an on-ride photo capture at the end of the ride on the forward-facing drop.
+Remember to look up and smile for the camera.

-- Can we ride Frozen Ever After during evening theme park benefits hours?
-Yes, Frozen Ever After is available for Walt Disney World Resort guests during early theme park hours.
-Additionally, the attraction is open during extended evening hours for deluxe and deluxe villa resorts.
+- Can we ride Frozen Ever After during theme park benefit hours?
+Frozen Ever After is available for Walt Disney World Resort guests during early theme park hours.
+Additionally, the attraction is open during extended evening hours for deluxe and deluxe villa resort guests.

-Resorts Gal has a lengthy list of Disney World Resort Reviews.
+We also have a lengthy list of Disney World Resort Reviews.
 If you’re planning to spend a good deal of time at Epcot, you might enjoy our guide to Epcot Resorts.
-All of these resorts are only a Friendship Boat ride (or walk) away.
+All of these resorts are only a Friendship Boat ride or walk away.